pollen-robotics/reachy-2021-docs/content/VR/use-teleop/start.md

 weight: 30
 toc: true
 ---
-## Prepare your robot for teleoperation

-### If you want to teleoperate Reachy from the same network
-If the computer used for the teleoperation app is connected to the same network as your robot, you only need to know your robot IP address.
-*Don't know the IP address?
-[Find out Reachy's IP]().*
+## In brief

-### If you want to teleoperate Reachy remotely
+### Start teleoperating Reachy

-## How to start your application
+1. Make sure the robot is turned on, connected to the network and that all the robot's services are running before launching the teleoperation application.

+2. Enter your robot's IP address **on the computer** at the launch of the app.

+3. Turn the motors **stiff** in the menu for the robot to be able to move.

+4. After having clicked "Validate my choices", **look straight ahead, with your body in the same orientation as your head while pressing A.** *The initial head position is used to determine the coordinate system giving your VR controllers position.*

+{{< alert icon="👉" text="<b>Warning:</b> you <b>cannot move</b> anymore after this step.
+The position of your VR controllers to master the robot arms are calculated depending on the position you had while pressing A." >}}
+<br></br>
+5. Come back any time to menu by pressing A. Teleoperation of the robot is automatically paused if the menu is open.
+You can move to another place in menu.

+### Stop teleoperation

+1. Come back to the **menu** to pause the teleoperation.
+2. Leave the app by clicking "**Quit**".

+You can switch the motors into compliant mode before turning the app off.
+If you do so, make sure the arm are close enough to the lowest position they can reach to avoid them falling or hitting something.

+In case you need an immediate and definitive stop with more control on the options for the arms release, use the [emergency stop option]({{< ref "stop" >}}).

+## Step-by-step starting
-Prepare your VR equipment to be VR ready: turn on all VR device, make sure they are correctly detected by SteamVR
+1. Prepare your VR equipment to be VR ready: turn on all VR device, make sure they are correctly detected by SteamVR.

-For Oculus Quest users:
+  *For Oculus Quest users:*
   You need to launch the Oculus application before starting the teleoperation application.

+2. Make sure the robot is turned on, connected to the network and that all the robot services are running. *By default, if you haven't modified anything, all services should be automatically launched on start of the **full/starter kit** robots.*

-Launch the application .exe file
+3. Launch the application .exe file

-On your computer:
+4. **On your computer:**
-Connect to your Reachy IP: you need to add or select an IP address to connect to your Reachy robot directly on your computer
+Connect to your Reachy IP: you need to add or select an IP address to connect to your Reachy robot

-Equip yourself with your headset, make sure you can see both controllers and that the scene is moving correctly in accordance with your head movements.
+5. Equip yourself with your headset, make sure you can see both controllers and that the scene is moving correctly in accordance with your head movements.

-Press A to enter the Menu
+6. Press A to enter the Menu

+7. Make sure the connection status in the top right of the menu is indicating "Connected".

-Choose the mode and view you want
+8. Choose the mode and view you want.

-Turn the motors stiff, then click “Validate my choices”
+9. Turn the motors **stiff**, then click “Validate my choices”

-Choose the place you want to teleoperate Reachy from, position your hand in the posture you want to begin with.
+10. Choose the place you want to teleoperate Reachy from, position your hand in the posture you want to begin with.
-Look straight ahead, with your body in the same orientation as your head.
-The initial head position is used to determine the coordinate system giving your VR controllers position.
+**Look straight ahead, with your body in the same orientation as your head while pressing A.** The initial head position is used to determine the coordinate system giving your VR controllers position.

-Warning: you cannot move anymore after this step.
-The position of your VR controllers to master the robot arms are calculated depending on the position you had while clicking A.
+{{< alert icon="👉" text="<b>Warning:</b> you <b>cannot move</b> anymore after this step.
+The position of your VR controllers to master the robot arms are calculated depending on the position you had while pressing A." >}}
+<br></br>
+11. Come back any time to menu by pressing A. Teleoperation of the robot is automatically paused if the menu is open.
+You can move to another place in menu.